fxhash/fxhash-website/src/doc/artist/guide-publish-generative-token.md

 > Ensure your token looks the same in all resolutions and DPRs.

-It is ideal if your token produces the same artwork at different sizes.
+It is ideal if your token produces the same artwork in different sizes.
 Make sure to test your token often at different resolutions and DPRs.
 One of the most common pitfalls that artists fall into is not doing so and having their tokens look different at different sizes - as well as different to the preview - as a result.

-There are a number of different ways of getting your token to work in a resolution independent manor.
+There are a number of different ways of getting your token to work in a resolution independent manner.
 Jump into the creator-support channel if you'd like to ask any questions.

 ## WebGL